SovereignCloudStack/standards/Standards/scs-0100-v3-flavor-naming.md

 high bandwidth gfx memory such as HBM);
 `h` can be duplicated for even higher performance.

+Example: `SCS-16V-64-500s_GNa-14h`
+This flavor has a pass-though GPU nVidia Ampere with 14 SMs and either high-bandwidth memory or specially high frequencies.
+Looking through GPU specs you could guess it's 1/6 A40.

 ### [OPTIONAL] Infiniband

 Format: `_ib`